English Department Opportunities

 Not many English major programs have as many opportunities to meet nationally well-known poets as we offer.

 Student internships for English majors are designed to give students practical experience in research, writing, and editing in a “real world” setting.
-English majors typically work at newspapers, magazines, law firms, government offices, advertising agencies, businesses, or non-profit organizations in order to gain hands-on experience in writing environments outside the classroom.
+English majors have interned at newspapers, magazines, law firms, government offices, advertising agencies, businesses, or non-profit organizations in order to gain hands-on experience in writing environments outside the classroom.

 To earn credit for an internship, students must first apply to and be accepted both by the English Department and the organization offering the internship.
 Students may find internships through the Career Services office, with help from the English Department, or on their own.
 Many local internships are competitive, with numerous students from various colleges submitting applications.
 Students should apply for internships using the same job search skills that they would employ in seeking a full-time position, including a professional-looking resume and careful preparation for a face-to-face interview.

 Students who have received departmental approval and been offered an internship will then submit an internship contract, in consultation with their on-site supervisor and with the department internship coordinator.
 This contract specifies the internship employer, dates of employment, weekly hours, goals and objectives for the semester, written work, and the basis for evaluation.
 Internship contracts should be completed by the time a student registers for the upcoming semester.